 Use plain text as much as possible.
-Piazza offers many formatting options, which can be used for better or for worse.
+Campuswire offers many formatting options, which can be used for better or for worse.
 Bold face, bullets, and headings can all be useful for conveying structure in longer questions.
 Unfortunately, the rich text editor has been rather buggy at times with respect to preformatted text and code blocks.
 If you take the time to use these features, also take the time to re-read your post to make sure they are being rendered in the way you intended.

 Screenshots are useful supplements to a post but should never be the primary content.
 The contents of them are not searchable and might be difficult to read on the viewer’s device.
 Make sure to clearly prepare your question in descriptive text first, then provide the screenshot purely as augmentation.

 For tech support, skip Campuswire altogether.
 Remote tech support is always a poor substitute for one-on-one problem solving.
 Come to office hours instead.

 Don’t rush to claim that you have found an error.
 When you are having problems with an assignment, don’t claim you have found an error in it unless you are sure of your ground.
 It’s especially undiplomatic to yell “error” in the summary line of your post.
 It is best to write as though you assume you are doing something wrong, even if you are privately pretty sure you are right.
 If there really is an error, you will hear about it in the answer.
 Play it so the instructors will want to apologize to you if the error is real, rather than so that you will owe them an apology if you have messed up.

 It’s also best to construct your question with what you think the fix to the error is, or at least a candidate for that fix.
 For example, if you think a sentence in an assignment is in error, you should provide the original sentence and what you believe to be a corrected version of it.